Austerity – the imminent, existential threat to the American people

-By opposing austerity, we must not simply hold a line – but wage a counter-offensive to encourage the formation of a New Deal Coalition.
+By opposing austerity, we must not simply hold a line – but wage a counter-offensive to encourage the destruction of the Republican party followed by a split of the Democrats into competing Wall Street and New Deal factions, with the latter ascendant.
 Many leaders already exist in government and business to make this possible, but they need to be bolstered with public support for bold ideas.
 We must not simply oppose austerity – but the conditions that lead to it: Wall Street’s control of public credit, their permission to run roughshod over the real economy, their prevention of development and production, and the erosion of the public sphere.

 The United Front Against Austerity

 Occupy Wall Street named the right enemy, but lacked the methods and will to defeat them.
 Our methods are simple: 1) A United Front representing a defined set of broadly popular demands; 2) A Program of economic demands, starting with a 1% Wall Street Sales Tax and Nationalization of the Federal Reserve System; 3) Leadership and an Organization that continually develop as the United Front grows.